RouteClouds/Health_Care_Management_System/Project-Stages/Project-Stage-3-Advanced-DevOps-Pipeline/docs/How-to-use-Documentation-Stage-3.md

-# How to Use Stage-3 Documentation Guide
+# How to Use Stage-3 Documentation Guide (Merged into docs/README.md)

+This document has been merged into the main docs/README.md under "How to Use This Documentation".
+Please refer there for the live, maintained version.

 ## 📋 **Overview**